helenAzad/Theory_of_Language_Automata_IUST/README.md

 ---

 This README provides a comprehensive overview of your repository, covering each of the four main projects, their features, and instructions on how to use and test them.
-Adjust the details as needed to fit your specific repository and ensure all links (e.g., `CONTRIBUTING.md`, `LICENSE`) are accurate.